Square-Developers/ruby-getting-started/README.md

 ## Resources

 [Square Ruby SDK Guide](https://developer.squareup.com/docs/sdks/ruby/using-ruby-sdk) - Details on how to configure and use the Square client.

-[Ruby SDK Quickstart Guide](https://developer.squareup.com/docs/sdks/ruby/quick-start) -  Documentation that the `quickstart` directory is based on.

 [Ruby Gem Repository for Square](https://rubygems.org/gems/square.rb) - Repo with the SDK package files.